What does it mean to be “neuroaffirming”?

 What do I do?

 Most of my therapeutic work involves asking questions intended to help people think about themselves and their experiences in new ways.
 After building a strong rapport, I seek to explore and, potentially, gently challenge people’s previous assumptions or patterns of thinking and behavior.
 I also encourage people to push-back when I’m not quite getting it right.
-I like the term “empathetic curiosity.”
+I think the term “empathetic curiosity” describes the approach I hope you’ll see me take.

 I can offer tools and techniques from many different therapeutic modalities and other people with lived-experience, including resources I’ve made and those that I can find to fit specific situations or provide more information about specific topics.
 While I don’t assign homework, I do encourage people to think of ways they can continue their therapeutic work between sessions.